gtech-mulearn/IEEE-LAUNCHPAD/profiles/anumodtpramod@mulearn.md

 |---------------------|---------------------------------------------------------------------------|
 | **Pallivasal Project** |Online Platform Connecting Tourists, Businesses, and Skilled Workers in Pallivasal Grama Panchayat, Driving Economic Growth and Community Engagement.|
 | **Image Manipulation Detector**  | The TensorFlow-based image manipulation detector uses CNNs to spot alterations in images, ensuring their authenticity.|
+| **Quiz Master**  | Developed an interactive quiz website with user authentication,
+database management, and engaging interfaces for quiz creation and participation.|

 #### Leadership and Influence: